-20. Underwater noise changes
+21. Underwater noise changes

-Underwater noise can occur from the use of vessels during seed collection or harvesting operations.
+Underwater noise can occur from the installation of aquaculture infrastructure or the use of vessels during cultivation and harvesting operations.
 The impacts of noise from vessels used for cultivation may be lower in magnitude than typical vessel traffic, but this will be area specific and could still potentially affect species sensitive to noise (Wilding et al., 2021).